Anglican Mainstream

-Anglican Mainstream is a conservative Anglican organization from the Church of England.
+Anglican Mainstream is a conservative Anglican organisation from the Church of England.
 It describes itself as "a community within the Anglican Communion committed to promote, teach and maintain the Scriptural truths on which the Anglican Church was founded".
 It is best known through its website, which posts items of interest or concern to its constituency.
 The convenor of the organization's UK steering committee is Philip Giddings.

 Britain and Ireland

 It brings together Anglicans in the British Isles who are concerned to maintain a traditional position on controversial issues.
 Participating organisations include evangelical groups in England, Scotland, Wales and Ireland, such as Reform, Church Society, the Church of England Evangelical Council, the New Wine network, the Scottish Anglican Network and mission agencies.
 It has close links with similar groups in North America and South Africa.

 Anglican realignment

 Anglican Mainstream is also involved in partnering with growing churches in the developing world through Anglican International Development (AID).
 It has strong links with the Fellowship of Confessing Anglicans, and supports the Anglican realignment and the Global Anglican Future Conference (GAFCON).